Mary's outstanding basketball star, Aquira

 management or sports management.

-Jared Gipson, Class of 2019, will be playing in the
+Jared Gipson and Todd Beatty, Class of 2019, played in the

 International Bowl at the AT&T stadium in Arlington Texas the

-home of the Dallas Cowboys on January 19, 2018 as a member of
+home of the Dallas Cowboys on January 19, 2018 as members of the

 CROP Garden Clean Up